 “You have no idea,” he said with a wry smile.
 He leaned back and spread his long arms across the top of the bench.
 Liza decided not to press.
 “What’s with the sunglasses?” he asked.

 What indeed?
-It was so shadowy in the garden with all the trees that it was a little absurd for her to be wearing them.
-Liza shrugged, not wanting to lie or be the kind of person who airs dirty laundry to strangers.
+The degree of shadow that the trees threw in the garden made it a little absurd for her to be wearing them.
+Liza shrugged.
+She didn’t want to lie or be the kind of person who aired dirty laundry to strangers.

-It was tempting – they had spent all of two hours together, but Bruce didn’t feel like a stranger.
+It was tempting.
+Bruce didn’t feel like a stranger even though they had only spent two hours together.
 It would be nice to have someone to vent to.
 On the other hand, she didn’t want to come off like a whiny bitch and she definitely did not want for him to see her as pitiable.

 Liza sighed and leaned back.
 She bumped into his arm then sprang back upright.
-Bruce shook his head and gave a half-smile, half laugh.
+Bruce grinned and shook his head.
 He moved his books and patted the bench next to him.
 She slid over and leaned back.
 It was cool for June and his warmth felt good.
 He smelled like soap.
 She rested her head on his shoulder.
 Her tension floated away.
 A minute later, he rested his head on top of hers.
 They didn’t move until it was time for class.